 Earlier in my career I had the work persona, and the at home persona.
 Even a DISC assessment revealed this duality.
 My natural state is someone who drives things forward and who uses encouragement, or influence to bolster support.
-My adaptive state is someone who plays by the rules, complies, and is boring as heck.
+My adaptive state is someone who plays by the rules, complies, and is a corporate politician.

 My natural state would eventually emerge and that’s when conflict with the command and control bosses would start.
 At least that is what I told myself based on the level of self-awareness at the time.